slesar/Layers/README.md

 Layers
 ====

 One more way to work with Views.
-MVP, persistent tasks, view binding, state saving are out-of-box.
+MVVM, support for Lifecycle and ViewModel.

 License
 --------